 Annually, the Board considers the RTD Fiscal Policy for the following fiscal year.
 Development of the Budget adheres to this Fiscal Policy.
-Staff will present the 2024 Fiscal Policy for Board consideration during the October 2023 Finance and Planning Committee.
+The Board approved the 2024 Fiscal Policy the October 24, 2023, Board meeting.
 The 2024 Budget Policy, which is derived from the 2024 Fiscal Policy, is summarized as follows: